Travel Info

 Burners are generally welcome throughout the region!
 However, please keep the following things in mind:

-– If you don’t have a ticket to Burning Man, don’t go.
+– Don’t have a ticket to Burning Man?
+DON’T GO.
 Tickets are not sold at the Burning Man entrance or anywhere else in the region.

-– Plan for potentially lengthy delays as you get closer to Black Rock City caused by heavy traffic, road accidents, weather or other events, road construction, and law enforcement activities.
+– Plan for delays as you get closer to Black Rock City.
+Heavy traffic, road accidents, weather or other events, road construction, and law enforcement activities may occur.

-– Be prepared for the possibility of heightened law enforcement activity on Highway 447 and other highways to and from Black Rock City.
+– Be prepared for heightened law enforcement activity on Highway 447 and other highways to and from Black Rock City.

-– Fill up your gas tanks before getting to Gerlach and Empire to avoid delays.
+– Fill up your gas tanks before leaving Reno/Sparks, Fernley/Wadsworth, or Cedarville and before getting to Gerlach and Empire to avoid delays.

 – Drive the speed limit.